 Aiden Best, 17, and Eden Boakye, 16, both similar names spelt slightly differently, started a modeling, clothing brand company before even reaching the age of 18 called Vision Kidz.
 The two are God brothers who live together in the Uniondale/Hempstead area.
 Vision Kidz didn’t start off as a modeling page on Instagram.
 It was originally

-Since the start of the decade, the number of Black business owners increased by 30% correlating with an increase of the Black population.
+Long Island bea Black Since the start of the decade, the number of business owners increased by 30% correlating with an increase of the Black population.
 However, self-employed Black business owners are only a third of what the white self-employed demographic is.
 Men are also more likely to be self-employed rather than women.
-According to the 2019 State
+According to

 On Sept.
 3, actress, singer and producer, Selena Gomez launched her cosmetic brand, Rare Beauty, which is exclusive only on the brand’s website and Sephora.
 The brand’s mission statement promotes uniqueness and supporting customers of all ages, backgrounds, sexual orientations and more.
 The brand also advocates for mental health with its “Rare Impact” which has